rickfu415/heatConduction/README.md

 # 1D Heat Conduction Solver (08-21-2019)
-A 1D heat conduction solver using Finite Difference Method and implicit backward Euler time scheme.
+A transient 1D heat conduction solver using Finite Difference Method and implicit backward Euler time scheme.

 ## Features:
     1. Fully modularized, easy to customize for your own problem.